SvenMichaelKlose/tunix/BLOG.md

 eval() is not calling itself any more to evaluate arguments or function bodies.
 That's a third less CPU stack use.
+Also '?' delegates evaluation of the last expression to the evaluator loop.

 # 2024-05-26 04:00: Lisp REPL